Lockout Tagout (LOTO) and the move to Lockout, Tagout, Try-out (LOTOTO)

 Hydraulic energy is used to power forklifts, cutting equipment and pumps.
 Where pneumatic energy powers via air and gas; hydraulic energy powers via high-pressure fluid.
 An escape of hot hydraulic oil through a valve will do serious harm to the unfortunate recipient whilst sudden or slow movement of the mechanical equipment through stored hydraulic pressure carries huge force due to the non-compressible nature of the fluid.

-9 Step Isolation Procedure
+9 Step Energy Isolation Procedure

-1. Preparation
+Preparation

 Before any equipment is shut down the responsible person will review the works order and possibly give a briefing to their direct team performing the work with the equipment and lockout process.
 They must consider the type and amount of energy that powers the equipment or is created by it, the hazards it creates and how it can be controlled.
 Any Safe Working Practice will have a risk assessment that must be reviewed as part of this step.
 Often a record must be completed – from a simple lockout register up to a full Permit to Work

-1. Notify
+Notify

 The responsible person MUST notify ALL affected individuals via radio, physical entry or the control room.
 This may require additional demarcation notification such as barrier tape or physical temporary barriers.

-1. Turn Off/Shutdown
+Turn Off/Shutdown

-1. Isolation
+Isolation

 Isolation points should be clearly identified in procedures and labelled.
 Then, install energy isolation devices which will block the equipment from the energy source.
 Make sure you isolate all the energy sources and secondary supplies.
 Make sure you don’t just remove the fuse; this isn’t the same as isolating the device.
 Visually check that the isolation is successful in stopping moving equipment and, where visible, contactors have parted.
-Finally, check that access to the work area remains restricted and access points have not been inadvertently created during the previous steps.
+Finally, check that access to the work area remains restricted and that access points have not been inadvertently created during the previous steps.

-1. Lockout and Tagout
+Lockout and Tagout

 In accordance with your company’s procedures, energy isolation devices should be locked out and tagged.
 Make sure only devices supplied by the employer are used.
 Plant locks must be applied with an appropriate multi-hasp and this will then have personal locks applied for each person involved in the job.
 For larger jobs, a lockout box may be needed to ensure the responsible person has control over a large number of padlocks and keys.
 Ideally, a personal lock should be fitted with an appropriate safe isolation warning tag.